PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

        The parabolic approximation of the confidence interval is very inaccurate.

-The profile of this parameter is very clearly asymmetric and not even close to the parabolic approximation.
+The profile of this parameter is very clearly asymmetric and not even close to the parabolic approximation of a normal distribution.
-If we had only looked at the parabolic parameter uncertainty our idea of the actual confidence intervals would be very wrong.
+If we had only looked at the parabolic parameter error we could have unknowingly assumed confidence intervals that are very inaccurate.

 Profile Likelihood (2 parameters)
 *********************************

 .. only:: html

-    In the previous section we learned about the profiles of single fit parameters, which serve as a replacement for the uncertainties of single fit parameters.
+    In the previous section we learned about the profiles of single fit parameters which serve as a replacement for the parabolic errors of single fit parameters.
     In this section we will learn about so-called **contours**, which serve as a replacement for the covariance of two fit parameters.
-    Conceptually they are very similar.
+    Conceptually profiles and contours are very similar.
-    A profile defines confidence intervals for a single parameter with a certain likelihood of containing the true value of a parameter while a contour defines a **confidence region** with a certain likelihood of containing a *pair* of parameters.
+    A profile can be used to define confidence intervals for a single parameter with a certain probability of containing the true value of a parameter while a contour defines a **confidence region** with a certain probability of containing a *pair* of parameters.
     Let us start by looking at the contours produced in the double slit example:

     .. figure:: ../_static/img/003_double_slit_contours.png

 .. only:: latex

-    In the previous section we learned about the profiles of single fit parameters, which serve as a replacement for the uncertainties of single fit parameters.
+    In the previous section we learned about the profiles of single fit parameters which serve as a replacement for the parabolic errors of single fit parameters.
     In this section we will learn about so-called **contours**, which serve as a replacement for the covariance of two fit parameters.
-    Conceptually they are very similar.
+    Conceptually profiles and contours are very similar.
-    A profile defines confidence intervals for a single parameter with a certain likelihood of containing the true value of a parameter while a contour defines a **confidence region** with a certain likelihood of containing a *pair* of parameters.
+    A profile can be used to define confidence intervals for a single parameter with a certain probability of containing the true value of a parameter while a contour defines a **confidence region** with a certain probability of containing a *pair* of parameters.
     :numref:`003_double_slit_contours` shows the contours produced
     in the double slit example.